 If your bedroom has been putting you to sleep when it’s not even dark outside, it’s time to wake things up.
 While plain, white walls have their place, if you feel up to a bit of DIY muscle (or have room in your budget to hire a professional), you can create an entirely new look by changing up your wall décor.
 Why have boring walls when you can use all that square footage to show off your decorating chops?
 There are all sorts of ways to bring the bedroom walls to life, and not all of them require a paintbrush or are off-limits to renters.

-Decorate Your Walls with Paint
+Decorate Your Walls With Paint

 All it takes is a gallon of paint, a good-quality paintbrush or paint roller, and an afternoon of work to create bedroom walls with a whole new look.
-Remember, though: if you want good results, you have to take time to do the prep work of cleaning the walls, patching holes, taping off areas you don't want painted, and protecting the floors and any nearby furniture with drop cloths.
+Remember, though: if you want good results, you have to take time to do the prep work of cleaning the walls, patching holes, taping off areas you don't want to be painted, and protecting the floors and any nearby furniture with drop cloths.

-Go dramatic on just one wall: If you want to try dark or bright color on the wall, but aren’t quite ready for that much drama, go for just one accent wall at the head of the bed.
+- Go dramatic on just one wall: If you want to try dark or bright color on the wall, but aren’t quite ready for that much drama, go for just one accent wall at the head of the bed.

-Faux techniques: Adding an interesting texture or color effect is as easy as blotting a sea sponge in glaze, then dabbing it over your walls.
+- Faux techniques: Adding an interesting texture or color effect is as easy as blotting a sea sponge in the glaze, then dabbing it over your walls.
 Other easy faux techniques include blotting on glaze or watered-down paint with a crumpled paper sack, feathers, rags, or a wide-tooth comb.

-Add some stripes: Use painter’s tape to mask off stripes on your white walls, then fill in with a cheerful bright tone for a whimsical look, or a neutral shade if you want a more sophisticated style.
+- Add stripes: Use painter’s tape to mask off stripes on your white walls, then fill in with a cheerful bright tone for a whimsical look, or a neutral shade if you want a more sophisticated style.

-Try stenciling: There are stencils in every motif imaginable.
+- Try stenciling: There are stencils in every motif imaginable.
 Try your hand at stenciling a border around the upper edge of the walls, or use stencils to create a mural above the headboard.

 No Paintbrush Required